Rakesh8086/ExamScan_GPT/README.md

 4) It can generate topic-specific questions with difficult levels of difficulty such as easy, medium and hard.

-5) It can analyse the syllabus of the exam and identify topics and questions that are more likely to be asked.
+5) It can generate mind maps for various topics, helping prepare for competitive exams like UPSC, and school and college exams.